John C. Calhoun Monument

 The John C. Calhoun Monument was a monumental statue in Charleston, South Carolina, United States.
 The monument was 115 feet tall, and stood at the center of Marion Square in Downtown Charleston.
 It depicted John C. Calhoun, a prominent American statesman and politician from Abbeville, South Carolina who served as Vice President of the United States from 1825 to 1832 and who was an adamant supporter of American slavery.

 The monument had long been surrounded by controversy, and was ultimately removed in June 2020.

 History

-Soon after John C. Calhoun's death in 1850, the Ladies' Calhoun Monument Association (LCMA) was formed "to aid in the erection, in or near the City of Charleston, of a monument sacred to the memory of John C. Calhoun."
+Soon after John C. Calhoun's death in 1850, Mary Amarinthia Snowden formed the Ladies' Calhoun Monument Association (LCMA) "to aid in the erection, in or near the City of Charleston, of a monument sacred to the memory of John C. Calhoun."
 However, the campaign initially struggled with fundraising, facing issues including embezzlement and lack of preparedness.
 The association held several donor meetings and depended heavily on wealthy Charlestonian philanthropists to reach the appropriate amount.

 The monument was finally built 27 years later, in April 1887.
 Parades and celebrations were hosted across the city, and the LCMA helped unveil the statue to those in attendance.
 The LCMA described the unveiling ceremony's attendance as "crowded to [Marion Square's] boarders with such an assemblage as is rarely seen anywhere."
 Soon after the unveiling, prayers and joys were shouted for protection over the newly erected monument.